connectrpc/examples-es/integration-testing/bundle-size/README.md

-Tree-shaking tests with various bundlers
+Bundle Size Testing
 ========================================

-For our tree-shaking tests, we import `compressedFlag` from `@connectrpc/connect/protocol`.
+For our bundle size tests, we import `compressedFlag` from `@connectrpc/connect/protocol`.
 `compressedFlag` is a simple numeric constant, but the file it is defined in contains other symbols as well.
 We are intentionally importing from a subpath, because this requires bundlers to honor the "exports" fields.